What you'll need to export animals, products of animal origin and animal by-products in a no-deal Brexit.

 EU listing for exporters and suppliers

-You’ll need to be listed as an approved establishment with the EU if you either:
+You’ll need to be listed as an approved establishment with the EU if you do any of the following:

 - export POAO including red or white meat, fish and fish products, or dairy and egg products - read guidance on how to get listed

-- germplasm - contact APHA Centre for International Trade to be listed
+- export germplasm - contact APHA Centre for International Trade to be listed

 - supply other UK establishments that export these goods to the EU